tlenaert/ctpToMstoch/README.md

 OS Requirements

-The package compilation was tested on OS X and Linux operating systems.
+The package compilation was tested on OS X (laptop) and Unix (cluster) operating systems.
-- Linux: Ubuntu 16.04
-- Mac OSX: 12.6
-- Windows:

 To compile you will need
-- GSL (tested for version 2.6 linux platform and version 2.7 on mac os X)
+- GSL (tested for version 2.6 Unix platform and version 2.7 on mac os X)
-- GCC (tested with gcc-9.3 om linux platform and clang on mac os X)
+- GCC (tested with gcc-9.3 om Unix platform and clang on mac os X)

 # Compilation Guide
 A CMAKE file is provide.
-Version 3.16.4 was used on the linux platform.
+Version 3.16.4 was used on the Unix platform.
 Compile by running first
 ```
 cmake .